 Christians should think about spiritual things.
 "Set your affection on things above, not on things on the earth" (Col. 3:2).
 Christians should spend much of their time thinking about heavenly things instead of dreaming about the things of this earth that will soon perish.
 If we think about heavenly things, we will work for the heavenly rewards, but if we always think about the things of this world, money, position and possessions we will find ourselves spending all or most of our time working for these things instead of the heavenly rewards.
-"O how love I thy law; it is my meditation and these diligent thoughts should cause us to labor all the day" (Ps.
+"O how love I thy law; it is my meditation all the day" (Ps.
 119:97).
-If we love the Law of God like David did and meditate on it night and day, we will set our affections on heavenly things because the Bible is filled with references to the heavenly home and the wonderful blessings we will receive when we
+If we love the Law of God like David did and meditate on it night and day, we will set our affections on heavenly things because the Bible is filled with references to the heavenly home and the wonderful blessings we will receive when we reach it.